Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_embedding_notes.md

 Current native `HPC` status:

 - a bounded `HPC` display mode with symmetric extent on both axes was implemented in JHV
-- the display extent is derived from the enabled image footprints
+- the display bounds are derived from the enabled image footprints
+- the visible screen domain is padded around the footprint center to preserve isotropic angular scale, but it is not forced to be symmetric around `0`
 - the `HPC` render sampling map has been validated directly against Astropy on the current test files